locustio/locust/docs/writing-a-locustfile.rst

 One important thing to know about TaskSets is that they will never stop executing their tasks, and hand over execution back to their parent User/TaskSet, by themselves.
-This has to be done by the developer by calling the :py:meth:`TaskSet.interrupt() <locust.core.TaskSet.interrupt>` method.
+This has to be done by the developer by calling the :py:meth:`TaskSet.interrupt() <locust.TaskSet.interrupt>` method.

-.. autofunction:: locust.core.TaskSet.interrupt
+.. autofunction:: locust.TaskSet.interrupt
     :noindex:

 In the following example, if we didn't have the stop task that calls ``self.interrupt()``, the